Relintai/pandemonium_engine_docs/usage/editor/command_line_tutorial.md

 ```

 If the above doesn't work in your current version of Linux or macOS, you can
-always have the shebang run Godot straight from where it is located as follows:
+always have the shebang run Pandemonium straight from where it is located as follows:

 ```
-    #!/usr/bin/godot -s
+    #!/usr/bin/pandemonium -s
 ```